DigitalArtifex/kde-komplex-wallpaper-engine/README.md

 ### Instructions

-After ensuring your system has all the required packages, run the following commands
+After ensuring your system has all the required packages, run the following commands to clone the repo and enter it's directory.
 ```
 git clone https://github.com/DigitalArtifex/kde-komplex-wallpaper-engine.git
 cd kde-komplex-wallpaper-engine